klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_startWS <a id="admin_startws"></a>

-The `startWS` administrative method starts an WebSocket based [JSON RPC](http://www.jsonrpc.org/specification) API webserver to handle client requests.
+The `startWS` is an administrative method that starts an WebSocket based [JSON RPC](http://www.jsonrpc.org/specification) API webserver to handle client requests.

 The method returns a boolean flag specifying whether the WebSocket RPC listener was opened or not.
 Please note, only one WebSocket endpoint is allowed to be active at any time.